 Unless, within 90 days after the filing of a health care medical malpractice claim, the plaintiff files with the Health Claims Arbitration Office (before filing a lawsuit the usual court system) a certificate of a qualified expert attesting that a defendant's conduct constituted a departure from the standard of care and that the departure was the proximate cause of the alleged injury, the malpractice claim must be dismissed with prejudice.

 You must also identify on the certificate of merit the doctors or other negligent health care provider who allegedly deviated from the standard of care.
-The message, as always, is bring your malpractice case long before you are on the heels of the statute of limitations so you do not have a problem doing the necessary discovery to find all of the potentially negligent parties.
+The message is, as always, bring your malpractice case long before you are on the heels of the statute of limitations so you do not have a problem doing the necessary discovery to find all of the potentially negligent parties.
 If you look at filed malpractice cases in Maryland, you will find that most lawyers wait until the statute of limitations is just about to pass.
 It is a terrible time to file a lawsuit.

 Another key is proximate cause.
 Proximate cause means that cause which, in a natural and continuous sequence, produces an event, and without which cause such event would not have occurred.
 In order to be a proximate cause, the act or omission complained of must be such that a physician, nurse, clinic or hospital using ordinary care would have foreseen that the event or some similar event might reasonably result therefrom.
 But it is important to keep in mind that a there may be more than one proximate cause of an event.
 The thresehold in Maryland is whether the conduct was a substantial contributing cause of the injury.Certificate of Merit Advice

 - Don't file a certificate of merit if you have never filed one before.
-Grabbing a sample off our website is not enough of an education to get there.
+Grabbing a sample from our website is not enough of an education to get there.
 You are bound to make a fatal mistake that can kill your case and lead to a malpractice lawsuit.
 Get an experienced malpractice lawyer on board with you.

 - Defense lawyer reach for new heights of holding plaintiffs to ridiculous hypertechnicalities with the certificate of merit and the Maryland legislature has armed defense lawyers with the weapon to make insignificant details matter.
 Form will defeat substance.
 Make sure you read the statute before every case you file.